ethancd/deevgames/README.md

   * implement better way to play against a friend
   * create rematch button for end of a game
 * Persistence
-  * use YAML conversion to save game states iteratively
   * track player wins and losses
   * track player ratings (elo)
 * Replays
   * searching for replays by date or player
-  * add step back, step forward, and continue forward ("play") for replays
+  * add step back, step forward for replays
-  * be able to add comments to a game at specific turns (think Soundcloud)
 * Game Page
   * increase test coverage of game creation and interaction (use Jasmine for the JavaScript)
   * use jQuery UI sortable to change ordering of cards in hand, and maintain ordering and rotation across refreshes